PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-06 06:32:41
+Last updated: 2024-04-06 06:33:14
-Random Quote: Time without purpose is a prison. - Jessica
+Random Quote: A thousand eyes, a hundred skins, wisdom deep as the roots of ancient trees.
+Greenseers.  -  Bloodraven